loadero/loadero-java/README.md

 ```
 </td>
 <td>
-String id - ID of the group that is used to retrieve information about Loadero Group.
+<b>String id</b> - ID of the group that is used to retrieve information about Loadero Group.
 </td>
 <td>Makes GET request to <b>/projects/{projectID}/tests/{testID}/groups/{groupID}/</b>
 and retrieves information about group.